-Students encouraged to monitor account statement regularly
+Students are encouraged to monitor their account statement regularly

 We recommend checking the account monthly to review the balance owing, ensure payments have been received and there are no unexpected charges.
 Keeping an eye on the student Account Statement is important to minimize costs and avoid delays in grades and future registration.

 Students can access their account by logging into Mosaic; it’s the student’s responsibility to keep their account in good standing.
 Parents who want to be on top of their child’s financial status, should discuss arranging a regular monthly time to review this statement.
-To follow McMaster’s directive on becoming a sustainable society, statements are NOT mailed to either the student’s address or their permanent address.
+To follow McMaster’s directive on becoming a sustainable society, statements are not mailed to either the student’s address or their permanent address.